iacobus42/sms/README.md

 Parse XML text message output
 =============================

+Example dashboard now live at [here](http://jacobsimmering.com:3838/sms/).

 Parses the XML output from [Android SMS Backup and Restore](https://play.google.com/store/apps/details?id=com.riteshsahu.SMSBackupRestore&hl=en) and writes metadata to CSV and a SQLite database (with one table called texts).
+This data can be used by a Shiny app to construct a dashboard of your text message based friendships.

 Usage
 -----